metab0t/PyOptInterface/README.md

 The design of PyOptInterface is inspired by [JuMP.jl](https://jump.dev).

-Some solver-related code is adapted from corresponding solver interface package in `JuMP.jl` ecosystem, which is licensed under MIT License.
+Some solver-related code in `src` folder is adapted from corresponding solver interface package in `JuMP.jl` ecosystem, which is licensed under MIT License.

-The code in `bench\jump_bench` is adapted from benchmark suite of paper of `JuMP.jl`.